ipfs-shipyard/nomios-web-uikit/src/components/modal-base/README.md

 Important notes:

-- The modal has a `max-width` and `max-height` defined to prevent it from touching the viewport, with `2.5rem` of spacing.
+- The modal has a `2.5rem` of padding, to avoid its contents to touch the viewport.
 - The contents of the modal will be automatically centered both vertically and horizontally.
 - The modal will adjust itself based on its contents, preferring to fill the screen.
 You tweak the contents width to change this behavior.
 - The `children` of the modal must be a render function or a `<Transition>` compatible element, see below.